When you are buying a new dog, you should do all of the possible research on the breed so that you may be as prepared as you can be.

 What are the best types of toys?

-Toys are merely not just objects rather they should be considered as tools which can be used by you to always keep your dog interested and stimulated.
+Toys are merely not just objects rather they should be considered as tools that can be used by you to always keep your dog interested and stimulated.

 Toys are a way for you to bond with your Labernard pup and also a way for you to always have a good time during your play sessions with your pup.